-Cost of the meal for 4 was $62.52.
+The cost of the meal for 4 was $62.52.
 Our daughter had a hamburger with fries and our son ordered grilled cheese (no side) and clam chowder.
 Our son enjoyed the clam chowder and said the grilled cheese was the best.
 My husband ordered fried clam strips with fries and slaw and I had the day-boat scallops on brown rice.
-Unfortunately they didn’t have melted butter and the rice was very plain.
-The scallops had very good flavor.
-We ate early so there was only 1 couple eating ice cream when we sat down outside. there were only about 5 tables total and they were a safe distance part from each other.
+Unfortunately, they didn’t have melted butter and the rice was very plain.
+The scallops had a very good flavor.
+We ate early so there was only 1 couple eating ice cream when we sat down outside. there were only about 5 tables total and they were a safe distance apart from each other.

-They do not accept master card but when ordering online they use a service that does so american express reimbursed us for the total.
-We ordered 2 soft serve cones and a root beer float while we wanted for our meal which was the $10 out of pocket we spent the entire trip.
+They do not accept master cards but when ordering online they use a service that does so American express reimbursed us for the total.
+We ordered 2 soft-serve cones and a root beer float while we wanted for our meal which was the $10 out of pocket we spent the entire trip.

 Our second evening we grabbed Seafood Sam’s before heading out.
 We spent $47.99 on 2 lobster rolls one with co slaw the other with fries and a bowl of clam chowder.
 Kids ate friend fries and some of the chowder while My husband and I enjoyed the lobster rolls. we had stopped for ice cream prior and were planning to treat the kids to McDonalds on the drive home.
 The lobster rolls were very and and I really enjoyed the clam chowder especially the celery which really enhanced the flavor.
 We didn’t stay and eat at Seafoood Sam’s but the outside tables were spread out enough to social distance. across the street was also the Canal and walking/biking path with benches along the way.